If you want to spice your stream up a little bit, using a heart rate monitor is a great way to do that.

 In our opinion, all devices on this list are affordable, but the final decision will be yours, depending on your financial status and on how much money you want to spend on a heart rate monitor.

-First of all, we hope that you found this list helpful.
+First of all, I hope that you found this list helpful.

 Related: Best Streaming Deck